Tim Riggins: Season five

 Tim is seen briefly in jail at the beginning of the first episode of season five, and returns in the final four episodes of the series.
 In the episode, "Don't Go", Tim's parole hearing takes place with Billy, Coach Taylor, and Buddy Garrity all speaking on Tim's behalf.
 Tim is released from prison and over the next few episodes, tries to figure out what he will do with his life.
 He is uncharacteristically harsh and bitter.
 He is angry at Billy, because he feels that Billy has not done everything that he could to get his life in order.
 He declares that he is going to sell his property and eventually move to Alaska to work on pipelines.
 Unsure of what his own future will be, he helps Becky come to terms with her life and is given a job by Buddy Garrity.
+Eventually, he reconciles with Billy and resolves that he wants to stay in Dillon.

-Tim's final scene in the series is that of he and Billy building Tim's home on his property.
+Tim's final scene in the series shows him and Billy building Tim's home on his property.
 They both toast each other stating "Texas Forever," mirroring Tim and Jason Street's quote in the pilot episode.